 of what was first conceived in The

-Return of Godzilla (1st Draft).
+Reawakening of Godzilla.
 The movie was

 also going to take place on a more global scale, with

 and Indonesia.
 The screenplay was finished on April